 View of Keswick and Derwent Water from Latrigg, Cumbria, UK

-Walking Holidays and Outdoor Adventures in Keswick
+Walking Holidays & Outdoor Adventures in Keswick

 Lakeside paths, classic fells, and a lively market town base